saharsh1/BinaryMassFunction/README.md

 # BinaryMassFunction

 The modified mass function was introduced by Shahaf, Mazeh and Faigler (2017, MNRAS).
-It's main advantage is that its distribution it mimics the shape of the mass-ratio distribution for samples of single-lined spectroscopic binaries.
+It's main advantage is that its distribution mimics the shape of the mass-ratio distribution for samples of single-lined spectroscopic binaries.

 The defined class, BinaryMassFunction, contains the following methods:
   1) calc_y - calculates the modified mass function given the binary